Elevating Excellence: A Guide for Graphic Designers Transitioning to UX/UI

 1. Empathize

-Understand the needs, experiences, and challenges of the users through research.
-Techniques include:
+Understand the needs, experiences, and challenges of users through research.

 2. Define

-Clearly articulate the problem you are aiming to solve based on the insights gathered during the empathize phase.
-This involves:
+Clearly articulate the problem you are aiming to solve.

 3. Ideate